The Paris FC soccer club banner is seen outside the...

 More broadly, the takeover of the club with a distinctive blue-and-white Eiffel Tower logo could help the French capital build on the sporting momentum of the Paris Olympics and put an end to its place as something of an oddball in the European soccer landscape.

-The former club of superstar Kylian Mbappe is a 12-time champion of Ligue 1, with 10 of those titles in France’s top league coming after gas-rich Qatar began injecting its wealth into the club it purchased in 2011.
+The former club of superstar Kylian Mbappé is a 12-time champion of Ligue 1, with 10 of those titles in France’s top league coming after gas-rich Qatar began injecting its wealth into the club it purchased in 2011.

 London, by contrast, has seven Premier League clubs this season.
 Madrid and its suburbs have five clubs in La Liga.
 Rome has two, sharing Stadio Olimpico.

 “The history and the evolution of Paris FC embodies a whole other aspect to football in the capital.
-With the arrival of Agache as the club’s majority shareholder, the club will take on a new dimension with new goals and criteria for success,” the statement said.
+With the arrival of Agache as the club’s majority shareholder, the club will take on a new dimension with new goals and criteria for success,” the family company's statement said.

 Red Bull will mainly act as a sporting adviser, “whether it be reinforcing the detection of young talent capable of joining the training center or targeting the best players.”
-Red Bull this month announced former Liverpool coach Jürgen Klopp will become its head of global soccer from January, overseeing its international network of clubs.

 LVMH boss Bernard Arnault is toward the very top of Forbes’ list of the world’s richest people, with an estimated wealth topping $150 billion.